 Need more room in your garden for plants?
 When in doubt, go up….adding a native vine to a trellis, arbor, pergola, or archway can bring a new dimension to your plantings and vertical accents create interest and help define garden and patio spaces.

 Ornamental grasses are in vogue and make wonderful landscape accents with varying forms and textures.
 Additionally, they offer cover for birds and other wildlife and seed heads for food.

 Planting natives can have a great impact on our bird populations.
 Large areas in our cities with foreign plants can reduce viable habitat, diminishing food supplies for animals like insects — the foundation of a bird’s diet.
 With their link in the food chain secure, other plants and insects grow and flourish in cooperation with our songbirds.

 Perhaps the best reason of all to plant natives is that your maintenance investment is reduced.
 With plants better adapted to the soil you already have, there’s less need to amend it, as well as fewer insect and disease problems.
 And with water restrictions on everyone’s mind, there’s no denying that any plant requiring less irrigation deserves consideration in landscape planning.

 Check our events calendar for classes and demos that will help you discover the benefits of using Texas natives plants in your garden.
-This weekend, join Randy Johnson, Horticulture Director of the Dallas Zoo, for a free class on the features of native plants in stock now on Saturday, October 18th, at 12:30pm.
 Join us at North Haven Gardens and grow native!